notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ Multi-line`: if there are enough tabs, they will wrap to a second line
     * `☐ Vertical`: have the tabs on their side on the left, rather than along the top
     * `☐ Reduce`: make the tab bar vertical region and font size smaller
-    * `☐ Alternate icons`: change the saved/edited/read-only icons from blue/red/grey disk-icons to checkmark/pencil/lock symbols
+    * `☐ Alternate icons`: change the saved/edited/read-only icons from blue/red/grey disk-icons to checkmark/pencil/lock symbols, respectively; the alternate icons option is designed to improve the user experience for visually-impaired users
     * `☐ Lock (no drag and drop)`: prevent the reordering of tabs by drag-and-drop on the tab bar (unselected, drag-and-drop on the tab bar will reorder tabs)
     * `☐ Darken inactive tags`: change the fill-colour on inactive tabs to a darker colour
     * `☐ Draw a coloured bar on active tab`: indicate the active tab by adding a coloured bar